Press Kit

 Short Bio

-The Lost Tribe is an Afro-funk fusion ensemble, led by multi-percussionist, Jocelyn Pleasant.
-Their sound winds through many genres that are rooted in West African rhythms and sensibilities; blending tradition with innovation and keeping the DRUM at the forefront.
+The Lost Tribe is a collective of musicians that research, remix and redefine the musical traditions of the African Diaspora.
+Led by drummer and percussionist Jocelyn Pleasant, their sound winds through many genres that are rooted in West African rhythms and sensibilities – blending tradition with innovation and keeping the DRUM at the forefront.
+Specifically, the Lost Tribe’s sound blends jembe music with African Diasporic genres like jazz, funk, rock, reggae and hip hop.

 Longer Bio